Skip to main content

 On-premises hardware options

-Poolside offers multiple on-premises deployment options optimized for different team sizes and workload mixes.
+Poolside offers multiple on-premises deployment options optimized for different deployment scales and workload mixes.
 Larger HGX-based systems are intended for enterprise-scale usage, while RTX-based workstation configurations are suitable for smaller teams and departmental deployments.

 Option 1: